 Implants can also serve as the foundation for dentures.
 Instead of simply fitting over your gums, implant dentures use the implanted posts as clipping points, creating a positive lock while your plates are in your mouth.
 Your dentures snap onto the posts.
 Gone are the problems of slipping while you eat or talk.
 The top plate no longer needs to cover your entire palette, so there’s no need for adhesives.
 This capability with dentures adds to the versatility of dental implant systems.

 If you’re missing teeth and currently have an empty space or use a removable bridge or plate, dental implants may be a better solution.
-You can learn more about dental implants and implant dentures on the Services page of the Richardson Implant and Dentistry website, or ask Dr. Naren Mikkilineni about implants at your next visit.
+You can learn more about dental implants and implant dentures on the Services page of the Richardson Implant and Dentistry website, or ask Dr. Naren Mikkilineni and Dr. Soundarapandian about implants at your next visit.